keenanpayne/keenanpayne.com/about.md

   Pictures of me
 </h2>

-We're both humans, so why not get a little personal?

-Photos are displayed newest-to-oldest.
+We're both humans, so why not get a little personal?<br>Photos are displayed newest-to-oldest.

 <div class="about-images">
   <img src="/images/about/jan-28-2022.jpg" alt="Me hiking in Lake Tahoe" />